 - Longevity – Septic tanks last up to 40 years, on average, as long as you keep them properly maintained.
 Regular maintenance includes getting an inspection every three years, using water efficiently, properly disposing of your waste with septic tank pumping, and maintaining your leach field.

 - Emergencies are contained – When your conventional sewer backs up, you’re getting your neighbor’s sewage in your home, too.
 When you have a septic tank, it’s only your own.
 Conversely, your sewage does not encroach on your neighbor’s property, either.

 What else should homeowners know about septic tanks?

 If you’re considering buying a home with a septic tank, then it’s important to know that routine maintenance will keep your tank in working order and prevent most problems.
-Regular maintenance will keep sewage from backing up into your home.
+Regular maintenance like septic tank pumping will keep sewage from backing up into your home.
 But be aware that all maintenance is the responsibility of the homeowner.
 The government is not responsible for your septic system since you are not connected to a city line.

 Should you get a septic tank inspection?

 Homebuyers should think about getting a septic tank inspection and along with having sewer cleaning services done before buying a home.
 This can be part of your home inspection process.
 Depending on where you live, your state or municipality may require your lender to perform a septic tank inspection before the title will be transferred.
-Septic tank inspections will evaluate sludge levels in the tank, where the leach field is located, if the tank is the appropriate size for the home, the tank’s overall condition, how well it connects to pipes, and whether or not drain lines are getting equal amounts of water.
+Septic tank services will evaluate sludge levels in the tank, where the leach field is located, if the tank is the appropriate size for the home, the tank’s overall condition, how well it connects to pipes, and whether or not drain lines are getting equal amounts of water.